zenoj/optml_project/README.md

 proposed by Islamov et al. and compare the measurements with another state of the art federated learning algorithms BEER (https://users.ece.cmu.edu/~yuejiec/papers/BEER.pdf).
 The main.py file is the main file of this project where parameters can be specified.
-All the results are summarized in the project_report.pdf and the raw data for those in param_tests.
+All the results are summarized in the project_report.pdf and the raw data for those results can be found in param_tests.
 ## Project Structure for Reproducability

 ### Experiment setup